Personal Loan for 550 CIBIL Score 2026 – NBFC & Fintech Options at 18%–36%

 At this level, small corrections can help more than you’d expect:

-• Check your credit report and fix any errors
+• Do a credit score check and fix any errors on your report

 • Apply for a loan amount that matches your income